Paliao/KD-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project help people to find a good place to eat independent of the establishment rating.
+Only by the best searched product.

-Things you may want to cover:
+Things to run the app:

-* Ruby version
+* Ruby version: 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database: mySQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Database: Will be runned when you starts

+* Tests will be implemented yet

-* Deployment instructions
+* Deployment isn't available yet

-* ...